MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/datapath-descriptors-packet-descriptors-and-packet-extensions.md

 ---
-title: Packet descriptors and extensions
+title: Datapath descriptors, packet descriptors, and packet extensions
-description: Packet descriptors and extensions ms.assetid: 7B2357AE-F446-4AE8-A873-E13DF04D8D71
+description: Datapath descriptors, packet descriptors, and packet extensions ms.assetid: 7B2357AE-F446-4AE8-A873-E13DF04D8D71
 keywords:
-- WDF Network Adapter Class Extension packet descriptors and extensions, NetAdapterCx packet descriptors, NetAdapterCx packet extensions ms.author: windowsdriverdev ms.date: 02/22/2018 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+- WDF Network Adapter Class Extension Datapath descriptors, packet descriptors, and packet extensions, NetAdapterCx datapath descriptors, multi-ring buffers, NetAdapterCx packet descriptors, NetAdapterCx packet extensions ms.author: windowsdriverdev ms.date: 03/18/2018 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

+# Datapath descriptors, packet descriptors, and packet extensions

+## Datapath descriptors and multi-ring buffers

+A *datapath descriptor* is a structure that describes the network data ring buffers for a datapath queue.
+It is represented by a [NET_DATAPATH_DESCRIPTOR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/ns-netdatapathdescriptor-_net_datapath_descriptor) structure and contains pointers to each ring buffer for the queue.
+Currently, each queue has two ring buffers: one for its packets and one for those packets' fragments, as shown in the following figure:

+TBD insert figure for datapath descriptor and ring buffers

+## Using datapath descriptors

+Client drivers

+Each packet in the packet ring references the start of its fragments in the fragment ring.
+Client drivers use a queue's datapath descriptor with convenient macros to access the packet ring buffer, but typically do not access the fragment ring directly.
+Instead, as they process each packet in the packet ring,

-# Packet descriptors and extensions
+## Packet descriptors and packet extensions

 In NetAdapterCx, *packet descriptors* are small, compact and runtime-extensible structures that describe a network packet.
 Each packet requires the following: